Quinault Water Protection Program

 Three major rivers, the Queets, Raft, and Quinault, flow west from the Olympic Mountains across the Quinault Indian Nation to the ocean.
 For centuries villages have been raised along the banks of these rivers that provide spawning and rearing grounds for a diversity of fish including the iconic “blueback” sockeye salmon, steelhead, bull trout, coho, chinook and chum salmon.

-The Quinault Water Protection Project maintains that water is vital for:
+The Quinault Water Protection Program recognizes that water is vital for:

 - Drinking water